Table of Contents

 STEP 8: Test and Debug

-- Use Django’s development server to get debugging information.
+- Use Django’s development server to obtain debugging information.

 - Test your app using Django’s built-in tools to ensure it functions properly.